githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/5-reuse-workflows.md

 - `job_name` - the name of the job that was run
 - `job_workflow_ref` - the workflow file that was used, in the form {owner}/{repo}/{path}/{filename}@{ref}.
 For a job that calls another workflow, this identifies the called workflow

-## How do reusable workflows compare to composite actions
+## Reusable workflows versus composite actions

 Composite actions enable you to combine multiple actions into a single action that you can then insert into any workflow.
 This means you can refactor long YAML workflow files into much smaller files.
 This saves a fair amount of copying and pasting.
 For example, if your job needs to run on a specific runner or machine, you need to use reusable workflows.
 Composite actions don’t specify this type of thing.
 Composite actions are intended to be more isolated and generic.